 I’ve already talked about the wonderful people I’ve met in Manchester, the amazing diversity in my program, and the helpful career centre at the University.
 Relationships you form at university can prove just as important to your academic and career success as the institution you attend.
 Thus far, Manchester has offered me a wonderful education with intellectual-building resources along with chances to grow outside the classroom.

 Two things that often comes up in our International Business and Management program are what we call “Big Questions” and “Grand Challenges.”
 Since international business is such a broad topic, it can be easy for researchers and students to wander to the edges of what international business really is.
 There needs to be something that directs us back and helps us stay on track.
-Striving to answer one big question or solve one grand challenge is that something that often keeps us in line.
+Striving to answer one big question or solve one grand challenge is something that often keeps us in line.

 Over the years this question or challenge has been challenged and changed from time to time.
 I suspect this is true for whatever course you are pursuing or thinking of pursuing.
 Over time we discover that the question is no longer relevant, needs updating, or has been sufficiently answered.
 The point is, we tend to work toward one or two problems until someone or some organisation starts to think a bit outside the box, and realises this challenge isn’t grand enough or this question isn’t the one that we should be striving to answer.